spanners/dissertation/dissertation/diss.markdown

 1. Syntax reference 404
 1. I did not capture window resizing

-Not capturing window resizing is problematic -- participant 15 (See
+Not capturing window resizing is problematic -- participant 15 (See Figure
 \ref{fig:visualise-15-overlay}) very likely had a much shorter window height than I have used here.
 I suspect this is the case because of the cluster of mouse clicks in the same range of the $x$ axis as the Compile button, but much